wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 C++ has a number of ways to treat functions as data.
 For the sake of this article, we'll only talk about the parts that are relevant to using WPILibC.

 In WPILibC, function types are represented with the ``std::function`` class (https://en.cppreference.com/w/cpp/utility/functional/function).
-This standard library class is templated on the function's signature - that means we have to provide it a `function type <https://stackoverflow.com/questions/17446220/c-function-types>`__ as a template parameter to specify the signature of the function (compare this to Java above, where we have a separate interface type for each kind of signature).
+This standard library class is templated on the function's signature - that means we have to provide it a `function type <https://stackoverflow.com/questions/17446220/c-function-types>`__ as a template parameter to specify the signature of the function (compare this to :ref:`Java <docs/software/basic-programming/functions-as-data:Treating Functions as Data in Java>` above, where we have a separate interface type for each kind of signature).

 This sounds a lot more complicated than it is to use in practice.
 Let's look at the call signature of ``cmd::RunOnce`` (which creates an ``InstantCommand`` that, when scheduled, runs the given function once and then terminates):